alkampfergit/personal-blog/codewrecks/content/post/old/2009/06/creating-a-build-with-tfs.md

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2009/06/image-thumb24.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2009/06/image24.png)

-Iâ€™ve installed the Build Engine on the same machine where the Tfs runs, so I create an agent named *StandardBuildAgent,* then specify the name of the computer *TFSALKAMPFER* , when you press OK you can use that agent to run the build, now you must specify network share where to put the result
+I've installed the Build Engine on the same machine where the Tfs runs, so I create an agent named *StandardBuildAgent,* then specify the name of the computer *TFSALKAMPFER* , when you press OK you can use that agent to run the build, now you must specify network share where to put the result

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2009/06/image-thumb25.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2009/06/image25.png)